gemc/gemcWeb/README.md

 ## About

-gemcWeb a cloud based nuclear physics simulation software.
+gemcWeb: a cloud based nuclear physics simulation software.
 The original main-net version is privately hosted at Jefferson National Lab.
-However, obviously, this is an open source project and can be easily hosted at any instituion.
-Those interestd in doing this, or gemcWeb development should check out the docs for a full developer's guide.
+However, obviously, this is an open source project and can be easily modified, and subsequently hosted at any instituion.
+Those interested in doing this, or gemcWeb development should check out the docs for a full developer's guide.

 ## Quick Installation for development/hosting